Big South Fork Canoeing/kayaking Shuttles

 Blue Heron to Alum Ford.

-This 12.2 mile trip is a combination of 2 half-day trips: Blue Heron to Yamacraw and the Yamacraw to Alum Ford.
+This 12.2 mile trip is a combination of 2 half-day trips: Blue Heron to Yamacraw and the Yamacraw to Alum Ford (see above).
 It is characterized by large boulders and high cliff lines.
 Early in the season, Lake Cumberland covers most of this section of river, so the section is mostly deep flatwater.
 Later in the season, as the lake drops, rapids alternate with deep pools, providing plenty of places to fish, explore and swim.
 When the lake is down, there are several borderline Class II rapids, with one (Duck Rock) that is a Class II rapid.

 Pricing:

-$80 for up to 4 people.
+• $80 for up to 4 people.

-$15/person for each additional.
+• $15/person for each additional over 4 people.

 Multi-day trips